joshmurr/js_3d_engine/README.md

 ---

+There is some more specific writing in [Simple Demo](https://github.com/joshmurr/js_3d_engine/tree/master/simple_demo) and [Unfolder](https://github.com/joshmurr/js_3d_engine/tree/master/unfolder), the latter goes into the unfolding algorithm in depth.

+---

 I made [a tool to generate and animate parametric solids and surfaces](https://js-geom.now.sh/) ([repo here](https://github.com/joshmurr/geometry_js)) but the rendering method was quite basic and it reached it's limits with wireframe models.
 So in making a slightly more sophisticaed renderer I ended up with this small Javascript framework.
 I tried my best to create something which is relatively general purpose which I could use for future experiments.
 The first of which was making a tool to unfold the 3D solids - [I got into more detail about that project here](https://github.com/joshmurr/js_3d_engine/tree/master/unfolder).
 Here I will go through some of the features of the core renderer and how it works.

 ## Vectors and Matrices